-The increase in general and administrative expenses is attributable to a \$8.0 million increase in employee costs, including an increase in stock-based compensation of \$5.4 million, as well as a \$1.5 million increase of professional and consulting fees, contract labor, and insurance costs.
+The increase in general and administrative expenses is attributable to a \$13.8 million increase in employee costs, including increases in stock-based compensation of \$8.5 million and annual bonus accrual of \$0.7 million.
+We also experienced an increase of \$2.1 million in professional and consulting fees, contract labor, and insurance costs and a \$0.8 million increase in accounting professional fees.
 The increases reflect the growth in our business and our transition to operating as a public company.
 The increases in employee costs include \$0.2 million associated with the acquisition of FastPay, which closed in July 2021.
-These increases were offset, in part, by a reduction in transaction costs of \$2.8 million attributable to deal related costs incurred in the prior year period.
-An additional increase of \$1.1 million is attributable to facilities costs and rent, of which \$0.4 million was attributable to FastPay, and a \$0.3 million increase is attributable to bad debt expense.
+These increases were offset, in part, by a reduction in transaction costs of \$3.4 million attributable to deal-related costs incurred in the prior year period, a decrease of \$0.4 million from the write off of an incentive grant receivable in the prior year period, a decrease of \$0.3 million in recruiting, and a benefit in the current period of \$0.3 million from the release of a liability related to the FastPay acquisition which closed in July 2021.
+An additional increases are attributable to i) facilities costs and rent totaling \$1.3 million, of which \$0.4 million was attributable to FastPay, ii) bad debt expense of \$0.6 million, and iii) IT infrastructure and software costs of \$1.4 million.